 Boxing yields plenty of expected results — more strength, discipline, and muscle tone — but it's the unexpected benefits that keep so many people coming back to this highly effective workout option.

-If you want to try some classes that give you boxing skills and benefits, check out our timetable here.
+If you want to try some classes that give you boxing skills and benefits, find your nearest UFC GYM and get started.